 How to Get Your New Small Business to Make Money includes some other ways you can bring in bucks while starting up.

-8) Not investing in marketing.
+8) Not Investing in Marketing

 Following the common advice “Build it and they will come” is another serious business mistake.
 Come where?
 Why?
 Or even when?
 No one will know without some effective marketing.
-(How to Create an Effective Sales and Marketing Strategy explains the basics.

 Far too many small businesses are reluctant to spend any money on marketing, let alone a significant amount.
 Free marketing can be excellent – but most free marketing strategies take a significant amount of time before they become effective.
 (Referrals and social media marketing are examples.)

 My best tip?
 Market your business before you open it.
 There’s no rule that says you have to wait until your physical or virtual doors are actually open.